webplatform/docs/apis/network_information/index.md

 standardization_status: Non-Standard
 summary: 'Provides an interface for web applications to access the underlying connection information of the device.'
 tags:
+  - API_Listings
-  0: API
+  - API
-  1: Listings
-  3: Mobile
+  - Mobile
-  4: Network
-  5: Information
+  - Network_Information
 uri: 'apis/network information'

 ---
 ## Summary

 Provides an interface for web applications to access the underlying connection information of the device.

-API Name
-:   Summary

 [NetworkInformation](/apis/network_information/NetworkInformation)
 :   Is exposed on the Navigator object, and all instances of the Navigator type are defined to also implement the NetworkInformation interface.